Nokkyuu/Fantastic_trains_and_when_to_find_them/ML/ideas.md

 in the end: relate feature importance to EDA
 Time Series Analysis
-feature ideas: regions (states), distance to the different juctions, getting new dataset with störungsgrund ?
+feature ideas: regions (states), distance to the different juctions, feature idea: EVAnr as representative of station, starting station from path, number of stations passed since starting station. getting new dataset with störungsgrund ?